jedisct1/rsign2/README.md

 A Rust implementation of [Minisign](https://jedisct1.github.io/minisign/).

-All signatures produced by `rsign` can be verified with `minisign` including trusted comments, and vice versa.
+All signatures produced by `rsign` can be verified with `minisign` and `minizign` including trusted comments, and vice versa.

 In Rust, signatures can also be verified with the [minisign-verify](https://docs.rs/minisign-verify) crate.